taustation-fan/taustation-fan.github.io/README.md

 Starting from level 5, you can also *Enter the Sewers*.
 The sewers are accessible at København and Taungoo in the Sol system, and at Moissan, Cirque Centauri and Yards of Gadani in the Alpha Centauri system.
+At Barnard's Star, on The Maid of Orléans has accessible sewers.
 This gives you a list of six opponents that you can attack in order, with the second becoming available once the first has been defeated, and so on.

 In contrast to
-*Look for trouble*, the reward is shown before you attack the opponent, includes bonds for the third and sixth opponent.
+*Look for trouble*, the reward is shown before you attack the opponent, and includes 5 bonds for the third and  10 bonds for the sixth opponent.
-The level of the *sewers* opponents are typically one to two level above the player level, so for higher-level players, they can be much stronger than the *look for trouble* opponents.
+The level of the *sewers* opponents are one to two level above the player level, so for higher-level players, they can be much stronger than the *look for trouble* opponents.

-The final opponent also gives you two random rewards, one of which can be an item or a bond package, the other one is a multi stim.
+The final opponent also gives you two random rewards, one of which can be an item or a bond package, the other one is a (multi) stim of the player's tier.

 The cool-down period for *Enter the Sewers* is 92 segments (about 22 hours), which you can also halve by spending 10 bonds.